 Corporations are comprised of three main groups: Shareholders, officers and directors.
 Shareholders can also be called members.
 The Board of Directors typically are elected by the shareholders are identified in the “articles of incorporation” or “bylaws” when the corporation is initially formed.
 The number of directors usually depends on the size of corporation and can sometimes, in a very small corporation, be only one person who can also be the only shareholder and officer.
 In large corporations, a board of directors can be very many people but should be an odd number of people for voting reasons.

 Great care should be taken in choosing the board of directors as it serves the very important function directing the corporation’s actions.
 The directors have specific roles and responsibilities to the corporation, primarily to act on its behalf and to be loyal to the corporation and its shareholders.
 They must meet participate in board of directors meetings and make decisions regarding corporate activities, like entering in to contracts, approving policies and amending the articles of incorporation and bylaws.
-One of the most important duties of the board is to appoint the corporate officers.
+One of the C-corp basics duty is to appoint the corporate officers.

 Generally, the initial shareholders are the investors that form the corporation.
 Shareholders have an investment and ownership in the corporation through shares and each receive a stock certificate that identifies how many shares are owned by that shareholder.
 It easiest to think of shares as a unit of ownership.
 The way a corporation divides itself and allows for people to become shareholders is through owning shares.
 The Articles of Incorporation will specify how many shares will be issued and the value at the inception of the corporation.
 While there must be a specified number of shares indicated in the Articles of Incorporation, additional shares can be issued at a later time by the existing shareholders.
 In order to issue more shares, a meeting must be held and agreement must be made to do so followed by a request to the state of incorporation to amend the articles of incorporation that were initially filed.